github/docs/content/codespaces/getting-started-with-codespaces/getting-started-with-your-nodejs-project-in-codespaces.md

 When you create a codespace, your project is created on a remote VM that is dedicated to you.
 By default, the container for your codespace has many languages and runtimes including Node.js, JavaScript, Typescript, nvm, npm, and yarn.
 It also includes a common set of tools like git, wget, rsync, openssh, and nano.

-You can customize your codespace by adjusting the amount of [vCPUs and RAM](/codespaces/working-with-your-codespace/changing-the-machine-type-for-your-codespace), [adding dotfiles to personalize your environment](/codespaces/setting-up-your-codespace/personalizing-codespaces-for-your-account), or by modifying the tools and scripts installed.
+You can customize your codespace by adjusting the amount of vCPUs and RAM], [adding dotfiles to personalize your environment](/codespaces/setting-up-your-codespace/personalizing-codespaces-for-your-account), or by modifying the tools and scripts installed.

 {% data variables.product.prodname_codespaces %} uses a file called `devcontainer.json` to store configurations.
 On launch {% data variables.product.prodname_codespaces %} uses the file to install any tools, dependencies, or other set up that might be needed for the project.
 For more information, see "[Configuring Codespaces for your project](/codespaces/setting-up-your-codespace/configuring-codespaces-for-your-project)."